akkcheung/vanilla-js-todo/README.md

-This is Todo app demo using vanilla javascript as frontend , golang and sqlite and backend.
+This is Todo app demo using vanilla javascript as frontend , golang and sqlite as backend.
 For learning purpose, I do not use any web framework.

 General features:
 - CRUD todos